absorb-it/openhab-blockly-nspanel/README.md

 Before starting the configuration of these libraries you need to get a little bit familiar to the overall concept of this add-on.
 In the image you can see the display itself (hardware), the *MQTT-Broker* and the *Lovelace UI Item* as you configured them already.
 Now some *Rule* has to be added, which triggers the [*Callback*](docs/blockLibrary_nspanel_callback_callback.md) on any change of the Item state (any received relevant MQTT message or any direct change).

 This *Callback* will forward your message to the last or any new *Card* you requested by parsing this message.
 These *Cards* are just *Scripts* you created, which can have some forward and backwards navigation items on top.
-These items will contain references to other *Scripts* for navigation between you *Cards*.
-This way you can configure any navigation you like between all of your *Cards* .<br clear="right"/>
+These items will contain references to other *Scripts* for navigation between your *Cards*.
+This way you can configure any navigation you like between all of your *Cards*.

+The *CallBack* will also forward the configured *NSPanel Item* to your *Card*, to the *Script* which gets called (new since version 0.4).
+This way you can use the same script (the same *Card* configuration) for multiple hardware displays.
+They only require separate callbacks to work.<br clear="right"/>

 [<img src="docs/img/openhab_scripts_.png" align="right" width="300">](docs/img/openhab_scripts_.png)

 One **important issue** with this concept is, that you need to reference your *Scripts* (and *Rules*) by there (internal) name, by there id or uid, quite often.
 By default, openHAB will give any Rule or Script you create some random (internal) name, like for instance '03f74d4dc'.
 That's hard to remember.

 But you can change this internal name, this id, just once while creating the *Script* or *Rule* as long as it is unique for your openHAB installation.
 No further change is possible, therefore you have to know what you are creating before you do this.
 Name you *Rules* like 'WeatherUpdate', name your *Scripts* like 'nspanel1_cardPower' and everything will work much smoother.
-And, just to e clear, I'm just talking about the internal name, the id or uid of some *Rule* or *Script*.
+And, just to be clear, I'm just talking about the internal name, the id or uid of some *Rule* or *Script*.
 References to the *Label* cannot be used (as of now).<br clear="right"/>

 ### Configure the Callback